ionic-team/capacitor-background-runner/packages/capacitor-plugin/README.md

 Read about [Setting Permissions](https://capacitorjs.com/docs/android/configuration#setting-permissions) in the [Android Guide](https://capacitorjs.com/docs/android) for more information on setting Android permissions.

 ## Using Background Runner
-Background Runner is an event based JavaScript environment that emits system or custom events to a javascript runner file that you designate in your capacitor config file.
+Background Runner is an event based JavaScript environment that emits events to a javascript runner file that you designate in your `capacitor.config.ts` file.
 If the runner finds a event handler corresponding to incoming event in your runner file, it will execute the event handler, then shutdown once `details.completed()` is called (or if the OS force kills your process).

 #### Example Runner JS File